albush/cszsa.com/content/comedysportz.md

 It’s not comedy about sports; it’s comedy PLAYED as a sport!
 Two teams of our professional improvisers compete for laughs and points in this hilarious comedy competition.
 It’s complete with a referee, uniforms, fouls, flags, coaches, and team captains.

-Check out our [Facebook](//facebook.com/ComedySportzSanAntonio/) page to find out who's playing this weekend, and click the link to buy some tickets.
+Check out our upcoming matches, or see recaps from recent matches below.

 {{<csz-buttons>}}